regebro/supporting-python-3/source/preparing.rst

 will not know what types the operands are and therefore it doesn't know if the division operator divides integers or not.
 Therefore it can not do any conversion here.
-This means that if you are using the old integer division, your code may fail after porting to Python 3.
+This means that if you are using the old integer division, your code may fail under Python 3.

 Since this change has been planned already since Python 2.2, it and all later versions include a new operator, called `floor division`, written with two